Gross vs Net Profit

 Yeah, it was fascinating.
 Those guys always have interesting stuff and it was brilliant location.
 So tarry-o, that’s it till next year, back to rainy Dublin for me, but that’s okay.
 I can take it.

 So okay, today we’re going to get into table stakes, which is net and gross profit.
 And we’re going to get into what it is, why you might want to consider the two.
 I have a couple of issues to ask Garret here about it, but maybe Garret, you can kick us off.
 Let’s cover the basics.
-So what’s gross and net profit?
+So what’s gross vs net profit?

 Yes.
-So these are very important parts of anyone’s accounts and a lot of people might look at them and not really understand the difference between the gross profit and their net profit.
+So these are very important parts of anyone’s accounts and a lot of people might look at them and not really understand the difference between gross vs net profit.
 So it’s really important to have, just somebody sit down with our accountant and kind of run through it and say, okay, you’ve made this much in the month.
 And although that’s important to know, it’s also important to know why, why the two of them are split and what does she mean?
 And then how you can use them to gain valuable insights into your business to create actions then to drive your business forward.

 So if we think about, gross profit, first of all, so gross profit really is all the costs that are in the business that are required to deliver a service or your product.
 So if we think about it, so you start off with your revenue, you take off all the costs that are related to delivering your service or your product and that will give you your gross profit after that.
 So it’s a very strong and exacting definition.
 You know, you really have to understand your numbers and make sure you take off the correct items that directly affect or directly relate to you delivering your service or your product to get down to your gross profit.